-I offer a safe, confidential space for you to talk through anything and everything related to your life, feelings, thoughts, challenges, goals, and profession.
-While I have not worked directly in the sex industry, as a sex-positive, gay male, I know many people who have and do.
-I hold no judgment.
-In fact, I think this work can be an empowering form of sexual expression.
+We offer a safe, confidential space for you to talk through anything and everything related to your life, feelings, thoughts, challenges, goals, and profession.
+While we have not worked directly in the sex industry, we know many people who have and do.
+We hold no judgment.
+In fact, we believe this work can be an empowering form of sexual expression.

 Depending on your history, personality, values, needs, and therapy goals, we will engage in a strategy that best addresses and supports you as a unique individual.
 If you feel uncomfortable about aspects of your work, we can challenge and change the way you relate to it.
 You can accept your choices, make peace with your experience, and gain awareness about any attachment issues or past or current trauma that may be unresolved.
-If you are living a “double life,” I am someone you can tell your whole story to, which can help to bring some continuity to your sense of self.
+If you are living a “double life,” we are people to whom you can tell your whole story, which can help to bring some continuity to your sense of self.
 You can explore what it would be like to integrate all parts of yourself and find empowerment in your decision to do this work.
-If needed, I can also help you have difficult conversations with loved ones.
+If needed, we can also help you have difficult conversations with loved ones.
 Together, we can help them accept and even find comfort in the choice you have made.

 We can also explore and address any issues that you have, such as anxiety, depression, trauma, or relationship problems, in a way that does not repeatedly bring it back to your work.
 While what you do is a big part of your life, it does not define who you are.
-I see all my clients–regardless of what brings them to therapy–as whole individuals.
+We see all of our clients–regardless of what brings them to therapy–as whole individuals.